 Czech Publisher For ‘Mass Effect – Priority Hagalaz’ Board Game Says Localized Release Will Drop Pronouns From Character Sheets: “They Don’t Make Any Sense At All”

-In response to the recent discourse surrounding the board game’s decision to give special attention to its character’s respective pronouns, the Czech division of tabletop publisher Asmodee has assured players that when Mass Effect – Priority Hagalaz releases within the Eastern European country, it will do so with a lack of pronoun-highlighting.
+In response to the recent discourse surrounding the board game’s decision to give special attention to its character’s respective pronouns, the Czech division of tabletop publisher Asmodee has assured players that when Mass Effect – Priority Hagalaz releases within the Central European country, it will do so with a lack of pronoun-highlighting.

 Described by its English-language publisher Modiphius Entertainment as a “cooperative, story-driven game for 1-4 players” with “branching narrative and multiple outcomes ensure unique experiences with every playthrough,” Priority Hagalaz‘s gameplay sees players working together to investigate the wreckage of a crashed research station, the contents of which threaten to endanger not just its incapacitated crew, but the universe at large.